Granulomatosis with polyangiitis

 Treatment and prognosis

 Treatment is typically with cyclophosphamide, methotrexate and/or steroids.
+More recently agents such as Rituximab are also used.

 Without treatment, granulomatosis with polyangiitis is rapidly progressive with death usually occurring within a year of diagnosis, with only 10% of patients surviving 2 years 7.
 Appropriate medical therapy has dramatically increased long term survival 7.